DBraun/ChucKDesigner/README.md

 ### Streaming global floats and integers in ChucK Listener CHOP

 The ChucK Listener has a custom parameter for the ChucK Audio CHOP to which it should listen.
-Again, suppose we had used a ChucK Audio CHOP to compile this:
+Suppose we had used a ChucK Audio CHOP to compile this:

 ```chuck
 440. => global float freq;